 Context or Location-Aware services can offer enterprises a large array of use cases.

 The opportunity to leverage the very sophisticated mobile network location capabilities in Small Calls and extend them into the macro network creates unique opportunities to innovate enterprise business systems in ways that have never been easily available.

-The market analysis “Enterprise Mobility Services: Market Opportunity for Mobile Service Providers” by Exact Ventures is available by request for mobile network operators, media and analysts.
-Request your copy from SpiderCloud Wireless at http://www.spidercloud.com/eaventures
+Download the market analysis “Enterprise Mobility Services: Market Opportunity for Mobile Service Providers” by Exact Ventures.

 SpiderCloud is the first company to offer a true multi-mode access system with 3G, LTE/4G and dual-band Wi-Fi for reliable mobile services indoors for enterprise customers of any size, called an Enterprise Radio Access Network (E-RAN).
 The E-RAN system consists of a Services Node (SCSN) that can control over 100 self-organizing and multi-access 3G, Wi-Fi and LTE/4G small cells that can be installed in just days using an enterprise-Ethernet Local Area Network (LAN) as managed service by a mobile operator’s network.
 In addition to providing reliable coverage and capacity, the E-RAN with the Services Node includes an Applications Programming Interfaces (API).
 The API inside the Services Node provides trusted connections to the Radio Nodes and a logical view into all devices on the E-RAN, to enable secure services to any mobile device on the network.